 Egyptian Bazaar had always visitors.
 Now it is one of the hotspot tourist attractions.
-Additionally, there are also textiles, some jewellery, ceramics, souvenirs and most of the tourists usually prefer to shop in Egyptian Bazaar today.
+Additionally, there are also textiles, some jewelry, ceramics, and souvenirs and most tourists usually prefer to shop in Egyptian Bazaar today.

-The Spice Bazaar of Istanbul provides colorful scenes from everyday life in the public, namely commercial spheres, various types of people like, sellers, customers, street vendors, beggars.
-Also, the accounts of the travelling writers, artists and merchants are full of descriptions about these scenes.
+The Spice Bazaar of Istanbul provides colorful scenes from everyday life in the public, namely commercial spheres, various types of people like sellers, customers, street vendors, and beggars.
+Also, the accounts of the traveling writers, artists, and merchants are full of descriptions of these scenes.
 Curious Western outlook extracts information in order to complete the picture of Ottoman life in their mind.

 The “L” shaped Spice Bazaar has 6 gates.
 All the flavors of Eastern cuisine are displayed by the shops with an exquisite sense of color and beautiful arrangement.
-The more you explore, the more unusual goods you'll likely to find; In every sense of the word the true definiton is “human soul taking an adventure” in this mystic Egyptian Spice Bazaar in Istanbul.
+The more you explore, the more unusual goods you'll likely find; In every sense of the word, the true definition is “human soul taking an adventure” in this mystic Egyptian Spice Bazaar in Istanbul.
 The Egyptian Bazaar had two great fires throughout its history, yet survived.

 In every sense of the word, a Spice Bazaar tour is truly more than amazing.
 Visiting the Spice Bazaar, you very easily may find yourself drifting off as you purchase an assortment of spices, alternative remedies for aches and pains, and aphrodisiacs that have been tested through the centuries.